 A key lesson from this is not to get carried away by high commodity prices.
 In 2007, just like in 1995, people started predicting that it was the start of an era of continuing high food prices.
 However, economics says that the best cure for high prices is high prices.
 People respond to high prices in all sorts of helpful ways so that an acute mismatch of supply and demand is rapidly overcome, and prices fall.
 Even if people don’t understand economics, they too easily forget history, which says exactly the same thing.

 Would I propose the same bet again?
 During a price spike, absolutely!
 Otherwise, probably not.
-Given that there has been a degree of decoupling of agricultural subsidies from prices around the world, that the world seems to be under-investing in agricultural research, and that China and India are developing rapidly, I would not expect a falling trend for real grain prices over the next decade.
+Given that the world seems to be under-investing in agricultural research, and that China and India are developing rapidly, I would not expect a falling trend for real grain prices over the next decade.

 David Pannell, The University of Western Australia